 The last pitfall is that you may not understand grammar as well as you think you do!
 For example, do you really know how to use a semicolon?
 Do you know all the rules for comma usage?
 Step #1 to getting a 36 on the English section is being honest with yourself about the fact that you probably have learned a handful of these rules in general, but if you don’t really understand the concept then you cannot apply it well.

 So in order to get a 36, you’ll need to become skilled at identifying the kinds of questions you’re encountering as you practice.
-The Olive Book ACT course breaks down the grammar topics that are covered on the test and walks you through what you may think you know, but maybe really don’t know through video lessons and practice questions.
+Olive Book’s ACT course breaks down the grammar topics that are covered on the test and walks you through what you may think you know, but maybe really don’t know through video lessons and practice questions.
 Often in the videos or in the written explanation for practice questions, the type of question will be indicated.
-This can help you to find similar questions in a practice test or find other questions on The Olive Book that ask the same kind of question.
+This can help you to find similar questions in a practice test or find other questions on Olive Book that ask the same kind of question.
 In the same way, the ACT course can also help you identify what kinds of questions you are struggling with in the math, reading, and science sections!

 Whichever study method you use, as long as you’re focused on improving your weak spots, you’ll raise your English score (maybe even to a 36!) and see your composite score boost in the process.